-Oanda also offer mobile apps for Android and iOS, making it easier to keep an eye on and execute your trades while you’re on the move.See Oanda's platforms
+Oanda also offer mobile apps for Android and iOS, making it easier to keep an eye on and execute your trades while you are on the move.See Oanda 's platforms Losses can exceed deposits

 With Oanda, the minimum and maximum trade requirements vary depending on the trader and the instrument.

-As a market maker, Oanda may have lower entry requirements compared to an ECN broker who benefits from a higher volume of trades and typically have larger capital and minimum trade requirements.
-Market makers typically have lower minimum deposit, smaller minimum trades requirements and no commission on trades.
+As a market maker, Oanda may have lower entry requirements compared to an ECN broker who benefits from a higher volume of trades and typically has larger capital and minimum trade requirements.
+Market makers typically have a lower minimum deposit, smaller minimum trades requirements and no commission on trades.

 As a nice bonus, Oanda are one of very few brokers that claim to have no requotes, so you don’t have to worry about slippage (your trades being ordered at a different price to what you executed them at).

 As with most brokers, margin requirements do vary depending on the trader, accounts and instruments.
 You can see the latest margin requirements on their website.

 Finally, we’ve listed some of the popular funding methods that Oanda offers its traders on the right.